 - Flood damage that was improperly cleaned up

 What Is Mold Remediation And Removal?

 Mold is a symptom of consistent moisture.
 With mold remediation, we treat against both water and mold to ensure it is completely removed.

 Our goal as mold remediators is to return the indoor environment to a state of normal fungal ecology as well as minimize health risks and structural damage.
-Our staff includes certified mold remediators and certified mold inspectors who are able to determine the cause and origin of the microbial issue as well as full remediation.
-A timely response is the key to preventing further damage.
+Our staff includes certified mold remediators and certified mold inspectors who can determine the cause and origin of the microbial issue and complete remediation.
+A timely response is key to preventing further damage.
 If you are facing any of these issues, call us today to inspect your home or business.

-Identify and repair the source of the moisture the resulted in mold growth.
+Identify and repair the source of the moisture that resulted in mold growth.

 Properly dispose of materials contaminated with mold, including drywall, wood, and carpeting.

 Clean, deodorize and disinfect the area to prevent odors and mold from returning.

 Rebuild the affected area to it“s original condition.

 Reduce indoor humidity (30-60% ) to decrease mold growth by venting bathrooms, dryers, and other moisture-generating sources to the outside; using air conditioners and de-humidifiers; increasing ventilation; and using exhaust fans whenever cooking, dishwashing, and cleaning.